-This Base Prospectus is a base prospectus for the purposes of Article 8 of the Prospectus Regulation and for the purposes of giving information which, according to the particular nature of the Covered Bonds, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer and of the Covered Bonds Guarantor and of the rights attaching to the Covered Bonds.
+This Base Prospectus is a base prospectus for the purposes of Article 8 of the Prospectus Regulation and for the purposes of giving information which, according to the particular nature of the Covered Bonds, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer and of the Covered Bond Guarantor and of the rights attaching to the Covered Bonds.

-This Base Prospectus should be read and understood in conjunction with any supplement thereto along with any document incorporated herein by reference (see section "Documents incorporated by reference") and in relation to any Series of Covered Bonds, with the combination of the Base Prospectus and the relevant Final Terms.
+This Base Prospectus should be read and understood in conjunction with any supplement thereto along with any document incorporated herein by reference (see the section headed "Documents incorporated by reference") and, in relation to any Series or Tranche of Covered Bonds, with the relevant Final Terms.